CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: Introduction

 \section{Introduction}

 The evolving chemistry of galaxies is key to understanding many outstanding questions in contemporary astrophysics.
-The composition of protostellar gas affects the initial mass function, multiplicity, and planetary populations of stellar systems.
-The metallicity of the massive stars formed from this gas affects their evolution and ionizing photon production, which in turn impacts the timescale of cosmic reionization.
-Further, these same massive stars produce transients and gravitational-wave events, and stellar metallicities offer a powerful way to differentiate between progenitor models.
-Likewise, determining chemical abundance patterns advances our understanding of galaxy star formation histories, gas accretion and outflows, and the circum- and intergalactic media.
+The composition of protostellar gas affects the initial mass function, multiplicity, and planetary populations of stellar systems \citep[e.g.,][]{badenes2018,moe2019,sharda2022}.
+The metallicity of the massive stars formed from this gas affects their evolution and ionizing photon production, which in turn impacts the timescale of cosmic reionization \citep[e.g.,][]{stanway2016,gotberg2017} and the rates of transient and gravitational-wave events \citep[e.g.,][]{eldridge2019,neijssel2019,vanson2025}.
+Likewise, determining chemical abundance patterns advances our understanding of galaxy star formation histories, gas accretion and outflows, and the circum- and intergalactic media \citep[e.g.,][]{tinsley1979,mcwilliam1997}.